 Charles may have admitted he did not know what to do.
 Minnie may have insisted they could not stay in Bisbee, that they needed to go somewhere else to begin a new life.
 A business owner, Charles would have objected, saying he could not just up and leave.
 At 48, it would be difficult to start over again.
 As a mother, Minnie may have felt obligated to do everything in her power to protect her daughter.
 Maybe she urged seeking help from family or friends living far from Bisbee.

 A long standing custom, recording a child’s birth in a family Bible is often recognized by governments in establishing citizenship.
-Recording Drusilla’s birth as their child in the Halderman family Bible set Charles and Minnie’s plan in motion.
-The Bible record gave Drusilla legitimacy.
+Recording the baby’s birth as their child in the Halderman family Bible set Charles and Minnie’s plan in motion.
+The Bible record provided legitimacy.
 It protected Emma from the shame of bearing a child out of wedlock.
 With no other birth record, the child’s birth father did not exist.

 The seven hundred fifty miles between Bisbee, Arizona and Tulare, California gave the Haldermans time and distance to fill out this new chapter in the family narrative, a narrative invented to shield an unwed daughter with a child as well as to protect the family from social stigma and embarrassment.
-In the new narrative Drusilla would grow up with Minnie as her mother, Charles her father, Fred, Ben, and Clarence her brothers, and Emma, her big sister.
-Emma would be free to entertain the attentions of the young men who pursued her.
+In the new narrative the child would grow up with Minnie as her mother, Charles her father, Fred, Ben, and Clarence her brothers, and Emma, her big sister.